|Sylvia van Os 304234554c Update translations and translatables||2 weeks ago|

 Under artwork and documentation fall:

-When attributing the logo (which was donated by vaeringjar), it should be attributed as the Pext Logo by White Paper Fox.
-Please link to Pext with https://github.com/Pext/Pext or https://pext.hackerchick.me/ and to White Paper Fox with http://www.whitepaperfox.com/ where possible.
+When attributing the logo (which was donated by vaeringjar), it should be attributed as Lilly the leoger by White Paper Fox.
+Alternatively, it may be referred to as the Pext logo.
+Please link to Pext with https://github.com/Pext/Pext or https://pext.io/ and to White Paper Fox with http://www.whitepaperfox.com/ where possible.